xiangshen-dk/servicenow_agent/README.md

 - Python 3.13+
 - Google Cloud SDK with ADK
-- ServiceNow instance with API access
+- ServiceNow instance with an OAuth 2.0 client ID and secret
 - Google Cloud project with billing enabled

 ### Setup